Why 2023 is the year to go agentless

 So why agentless?

 Agentless asset discovery also provides continuous monitoring, which means that organisations can track changes in their network environment in real-time.
-This feature allows them to identify new devices or applications and track changes in their configurations, reducing the risk of security breaches and ensuring compliance with regulatory requirements.
+This allows them to identify new devices or applications and track changes in their configurations, reducing the risk of security breaches and ensuring compliance with regulatory requirements.

 Find out more: